erichards52/Master-Project/stepTwo_Benchmark/benchMarkScripts/README.md

 * Reads in outputs from CLARK, Kraken and Kaiju.
 * Creates benchmark tables and Venn diagrams

-Workflow:
-* Read in files from CLARK & Bracken output
-* Create tables/perform calculations in R using the script BenchmarkTableVenn.R
-* Create tables/perform calculations in R using the script KaijuFreqVir.R for cut kaiju output files

-## KaijuFreqVir.R

-* Reads in outputs from Kaiju (those that have been cut for lineage and tax only)
-* Prints desired outputs

 ## taxScriptVir.pl

 * Used in order to return division/kingdom of a tax ID